Amart85/dp-090-databricks-ml/Instructions/Labs/01a-introduction-to-azure-databricks.md

     ![Obtaining a local copy of the notebook.](images/01a-import-notebook.png "Obtaining a local copy of the notebook")

 1. For each .dbc file you will get a notebook with the same name.
-You should be having these two notebooks available:

-* Getting Started with Azure Databricks
-* Working with data in Azure Databricks

 ## Exercise: Getting Started with Azure Databricks